 Before starting Paws4training, Susan began her career at Pilchuck Veterinary Hospital and then went on to be a licensed Veterinary Technician.
 She worked as a surgical tech at the Animal Surgical Clinic of Seattle, Green Lake Animal Hospital, and Eastlake Veterinary Hospital.

 Susan’s dog training and vet tech experience have enhanced her passion for promoting the health and well being of animals.
 Her invaluable skills have helped many dogs to become well-trained pets that their owners are proud to live with.
-Susan continues her education by attending seminars and workshops presented by top trainers and behaviorists in the field such as Dr. Ian Dunbar Ph.D., Terry Ryan, CPDT, and Pia Silvani CPDT.
-Jean Donaldson, Ken Rameiz, Kath Sado
+Susan continues her education by attending seminars and workshops presented by top trainers and behaviorists in the field such as Dr. Ian Dunbar Ph.D., Terry Ryan, CPDT, Jean Donaldson, Ken Rameiz, Kathy Sado., Karen Pryor, Chirag Patel.

 Susan is very empathetic to new puppy owners.
 She has experience puppyhood and adolescence with many wonderful dogs over the years.
-Frannie and Chelsie keep Susan busy and delighted with all their antics!
+Frannie and Chelsea keep Susan busy and delighted with all their antics!

 – In September 2011, Susan passed the Certification exam for Professional Pet Dog Trainers – Knowledge Assessed.
 (CPDT-KA)